Help protect your personal finances

-Get LifeLock Standard to help protect against identity fraud that can stem from tax scams or other fraud.
+Get LifeLock Standard to help protect against identity fraud and help secure your finances, credit, and reputation.

-Get LifeLock Standard to help protect against identity fraud that can stem from tax scams or other fraud.
+Get LifeLock Standard to help protect against identity fraud.

-Get LifeLock Standard to help protect against identity fraud that can stem from tax scams or other fraud.
+Get LifeLock Standard to help protect against identity fraud.

 Tax scams: 15 IRS scams and tips for how to avoid them